AsgerHB/Shielded-Learning-for-Hybrid-Systems/README.md

 # ReporducibilityPackage

 This package was developed and tested on Ubuntu 22.04.1 LTS.
-These instructions will apply to that operating system.
+These instructions apply to that operating system.

 Install julia 1.8.2: